 Guy Disney is a military veteran, disability advocate, explorer, and horse jockey.
 In command on his first tour in Afghanistan, an ambush resulted in the amputation of Guy’s right leg.
 This has given him a passion for challenging perceptions about disability.
 He skied to the North Pole as part of a team of war wounded veterans and led an expedition to the South Pole; both expeditions were world firsts.
 After completing his second and final tour in Afghanistan as an amputee, Guy now works in Africa dividing his time between conservation, veteran’s rehabilitation, and supporting marginalized youth.
 In each area he seeks to use his experience overcoming adversity to respectively protect the natural environment, restore human purpose, and improve life chances and livelihoods.
 In The Queen’s Birthday Honours, he was appointed MBE for services to veterans and polar travel.
 He is also the first jockey in the UK to be granted a license as an amputee and sits on the “diversity-in-racing” steering group for British Horseracing.
 Guy is a member of the Lord Lieutenant’s team that represents The Royal Family in the County of Gloucestershire.
 He is a trustee of veteran’s charity Walking With The Wounded.

-Federica Du Pasquier is a Delegate at the International Committee of the Red Cross (ICRC) advising the President on the institutional strategy and the roll-out of key diplomatic initiatives – with a focus on advancing the ICRC’s role as a neutral intermediary, including in Ukraine, Ethiopia, and Syria.
-She currently heads the ICRC’s humanitarian policy and diplomacy coordination over the international armed conflict between Russia and Ukraine.
-She previously led on R&D and digital transformation within the Presidency and spearheaded a partnership with the Swiss Polytechnic Schools aiming to develop innovative solutions for more impactful humanitarian action.
-In her anterior roles, Federica was responsible for ICRC’s protection activities and dialog with authorities in central Syria and was in charge of detention visits in the West Bank.
-She was also part of the ICRC's emergency response in Gaza and, in New York, supported the ICRC’s legal and diplomatic outreach at the UN.
-Passionate about emerging challenges in international humanitarian law and humanitarian action, Federica worked at Harvard Law School on Counterterrorism and Humanitarian Engagement and on the regulation of Autonomous Weapons.
-A graduate of the Harvard Center for Middle Eastern Studies and former fellow of the Program on Negotiation, she conducted extensive field-based research on humanitarian frontline negotiations and on conflict-induced migration.
-Federica holds degrees in Law and in International Relations and speaks English, French, Italian, Spanish, German, and Arabic.
+Federica Du Pasquier is a delegate at the International Committee of the Red Cross (ICRC), most recently coordinating its humanitarian diplomacy globally around the armed conflict between Russia and Ukraine.
+Federica previously advised the ICRC President on digitalization, the institutional strategy, and roll-out of key diplomatic initiatives, with a focus on advancing the ICRC’s role as a neutral intermediary.
+In parallel, she spearheaded a partnership with the Swiss Polytechnic Schools to develop innovative solutions for more impactful humanitarian action.
+Prior to this, Federica contributed to ICRC’s protection activities and dialog with authorities in Ethiopia, Syria and the Occupied Palestinian Territory, and to its legal and diplomatic outreach at the UN in New York.
+A former fellow of the Harvard Program on Negotiation and Harvard Law School affiliate, she conducted extensive research on humanitarian frontline negotiations, regulation of autonomous weapons, and counterterrorism.
+Federica holds degrees in Law and in International Relations and speaks English, French, Italian, Spanish, German and Arabic.